TangoGroup/aws-codebuild-extras/README.md

 # aws-codebuild-extras
 Add extra information of your AWS CodeBuild build via environment variables.

-User `docker.sh` to generate docker tags for a build.
+Use `docker.sh` to generate docker tags for a build.

 ## Usage